jmchanti/P4E_4_5_3/README.md

 ## Steps for completion

-1. Open `monkeyCalculator.py`
+1. Open `compoundInterest.py`
-1. Complete the assignment as described in https://canvas.instructure.com/courses/3650963/assignments/25666009?module_item_id=55313408
+1. Complete the assignment as described in https://canvas.instructure.com/courses/3650963/assignments/25666010?module_item_id=55313409
-3. Note: complete the code inside the calculatePay section.
+3. Note: complete the code inside the calculateCompoundInterest section.
 Each line should be indented between the comments in that file.
 For example

-calculateTime():
+calculateCompoundInterest():
     all of the
     code you are writing
     should be indented 4 spaces